jfirebaugh/konacha/README.md

 RSpec formatters also work with Konacha.

-To specify one or more formatters, provide a comma separated list of class names in the `FORMAT` environment variable.
+To specify one or more formatters, provide a comma separated list of class names in the `--format` command line option.
 For example, you can run both Ruby and JavaScript specs with CI integration using [ci_reporter](https://github.com/nicksieger/ci_reporter):

 ```
-$ bundle exec rake ci:setup:rspec spec konacha:run FORMAT=CI::Reporter::RSpec
+$ bundle exec rake ci:setup:rspec spec konacha:run -- --format=CI::Reporter::RSpec
 ```

 You will need to `require` any formatters you use.
 It's a good idea to do this